go-air/go-air.github.io/join.md

 As a member, you will be able to

-1. Manage all aspects of project lifecycle (from incubation to release engineering).
+1. Manage all aspects of projects' lifecycles (from incubation to release engineering).
 1. Blog.
 1. Participate in our planning.